 To foster a clear structuring of the knowledge created on a quantum software platform the following key entities can be used.
-They allow different experts to hook into the platform and enables to share and contribute knowledge.
+They allow different experts to hook into the platform and enable to share and contribute knowledge.

-Quantum Algorithm: As mentioned before, quantum algorithms are developed and specified typically by experts with in-depth quantum physics background.
-Thus, for a quantum software platform it is essential to capture quantum algorithms as artifacts.
-Besides generally sharing them, further valuable information can be attached to quantum algorithms, such as discussion among experts regarding resource consumption of an algorithm, its speedup against classical algorithms, or its applicability to NISQ computers.
+Quantum Algorithm.
+As mentioned before, quantum algorithms are developed and specified typically by experts with in-depth quantum physics background.
+Thus, for a quantum software platform it is essential to capture quantum algorithms as artefacts.
+Besides generally sharing them, further valuable information can be attached to quantum algorithms, such as discussions among experts regarding resource consumption of an algorithm, its speedup against classical algorithms, or its applicability to NISQ computers.

-Algorithm Implementation: Besides representation of quantum algorithms in their conceptual form, i.e., as mathematical formulas or abstract circuits, the heterogeneous field of quantum hardware demands to capture vendor- and even hardware-specific implementations of quantum algorithms.
+Algorithm Implementation.
+Besides the representation of quantum algorithms in their conceptual form, i.e., as mathematical formulas or abstract circuits, the heterogeneous field of quantum hardware demands to capture vendor- and even hardware-specific implementations of quantum algorithms.
 This is because, implementations for a particular quantum computer offering of a vendor requires the use of a vendor-specific SDK.
 Thus, implementations of an algorithm for quantum computers offered by different vendors ends up in different code or even the usage of completely different quantum programming languages.
-Thus, sharing of different algorithm implementations on a quantum software platform stimulates knowledge transfer and reduces ramp-up especially for unexperienced users.
+Thus, enabling sharing of different algorithm implementations on a quantum software platform stimulates knowledge transfer and reduces ramp-up especially for unexperienced users.

-Data Transformator: Since quantum algorithms rely on the manipulation of quantum states they do not operate directly on data as represented in classical software.
+Data Transformator.
+Since quantum algorithms rely on the manipulation of quantum states they do not operate directly on data as represented in classical software.
 Instead, the data to be processed must be encoded in such a way that they can be prepared into a quantum register.
-Different problem classes such as clustering or classification of data have specific requirements for the data to be processed.
+Different problem classes such as clustering or classification have specific requirements for the data to be processed.
 It can be of great benefit to identify general transformation and coding strategies for relevant problem classes.
-Such strategies can then be represented and discussed on the platform as data transformators.
+Such strategies can then be represented and discussed on the platform as data transformations.

-Hybrid Quantum Application: Since only the quantum parts of an algorithm are executed on a quantum computer, they must be delivered together with classical software parts that run on classical computers.
+Hybrid Quantum Application.
+Since only the quantum parts of an algorithm are executed on a quantum computer, they must be delivered together with classical software parts that run on classical computers.
 To exploit the full potential of quantum algorithms, they often have to be properly integrated into an already running system landscape, which includes proper data preparation and transformation.
 This is why solutions that are rolled out in practice are typically hybrid quantum applications (see section 3.2).
 Therefore, knowledge transfer about applicable software solutions for particular use cases at hand is bound to hybrid quantum applications.

-Quantum Pattern: Software patterns are widely used to capture proven solution principles for recurring problems in many fields in computer science.
+Quantum Pattern.
+Software patterns are widely used to capture proven solution principles for recurring problems in many fields in computer science.
 Thus, quantum patterns seem to be a promising approach to also capture proven solutions regarding the design of quantum algorithms, their implementation and integration in existing systems.
-First patterns for developing quantum algorithms have already been published (Leymann, 2019).
+First patterns for developing quantum algorithms have already been published [40] and an entire pattern language on architecting quantum applications can be an object of investigation on the intended platform.